Mat-26-dot/holbertonschool-simple_shell/README.md

 # SIMPLE SHELL
-A simple UNIX command interpreter./
+A simple UNIX command interpreter.\
 _short summary of a shell here_

 ## Process